Online Algorithms to Schedule a Proportionate Flexible Flow Shop of Batching Machines: The Never-Wait Algorithm

 \textbf{Case 2}: $J_j$ waits for more than $p_i$ time units at stage $S_i$, i.e., $c_{ij}>c_{(i-1)j}+2p_i$.
 By Lemma \ref{lem:NeverWaitGreedy}, this implies that $j > m_ib_i$ and that $J_{j-m_ib_i}$ is completed not before time $c_{ij}-p_i$.
 Then we conclude

 \end{proof}

 Using this, we obtain the desired competitiveness result.

-\begin{corollary} With respect to makespan, total completion time, maximum flow time and total flow time, the Never-Wait algorithm to schedule a PFFB is a $2$-com\-petitive online algorithm. \end{corollary} \begin{proof} Using Theorem \ref{Thm:PermI}, we obtain that there exists an optimal schedule $\varsigma^*$ with job order $J_1,J_2,\dots,J_n$.
+\begin{corollary} With respect to makespan, total completion time, maximum flow time and total flow time, the Never-Wait algorithm to schedule a PFFB is a $2$-com\-petitive online algorithm. \end{corollary} \begin{proof} Using Theorem \ref{Thm:PermI}, we obtain that there exists an optimal schedule $\varsigma^*$ that is a permutation schedule with job order $J_1,J_2,\dots,J_n$.
 Let $\varsigma$ be the schedule produced by the Never-Wait algorithm.
 Using Theorem \ref{NeverWaitBound} and Lemma \ref{Lem:LowerBound} it follows for a fixed job index $j\in[n]$ that

 where the term $- r_j$ stems from $C_j(\varsigma^\ast) \geq c_{sj}^\ast \geq r_j + \sum_{i=1}^s p_i$.
 Thus we have $C_j(\varsigma) \leq 2 C_j(\varsigma^\ast) - r_j \leq 2 C_j(\varsigma^\ast)$ and $F_j(\varsigma) = C_j(\varsigma) - r_j \leq 2C_j(\varsigma^\ast) - 2 r_j = 2 F_j(\varsigma^\ast)$, which proves the desired statement. \end{proof}